 The General had repeated this to Colonel Baring, who had passed it on to Major Marshall, who had brought it to rest with his wife. … The mammoth job of organizing the picnic had fallen just where he knew it would—on his own shoulders.

 “Just see us through the picnic, old man!”

 A photographer has accompanied the magazine not to shoot bullets, but to shoot pictures.

 This is a story about archetypes, and how reality fails to live up to our imagined, storybook versions.

 It is also a story about the stories we tell ourselves to justify contemptible behaviour towards others.
 Snobbery, in short.

-Against the recent backdrop of life and death battles, the (sometimes serious but usually harmless) affliction of ‘measles’ pales in comparison to gaping wounds and loss of limb.
-The Major is worried about being ‘depicted in an unfavorable light’ at some point in the hypothetical far future, a worry wholly concocted inside his own head.
+Against the recent backdrop of life and death big struggles, the (sometimes serious but usually harmless) affliction of ‘measles’ pales in comparison to gaping wounds and loss of limb.
+The Major is worried about being ‘depicted in an unfavourable light’ at some point in the hypothetical far future, a worry wholly concocted inside his own head.
 This wonderful detail manages to tell the reader something about both the Major and about the ‘glowering young sergeant’.

 …the American magazine had been joined by photographer who wore openwork sandals and had so far not emerged from the Hotel Bristol.

 Le Bristol Paris is a well-known five star hotel which operates even today.
 Pictures on their website indicate a luxurious experience, and explains why a photographer on a paid jaunt might not want to leave.
 The detail of the ‘openwork sandals’ is in contrast with the (unmentioned) army boot.
 A man who wears openwork sandals is not expecting big struggle anytime soon.
 This man will be shooting photographs, not bullets: ‘Suggest folk dances as further symbol of unity…Object: color shot.’